 The separate ballot for alternative flags using AV will allow for a full debate amongst all New Zealand citizens – regardless of whether they support or oppose changing the flag – as to which flag they most support.
 The AV nature of the vote will allow for a consensual choice to emerge, and the run-off will allow for a clear debate between the two options following a more open process.
 The engagement provided by the outreach online will also add to the conversation.

-A national flag may seem unimportant, but it is often a crucial component of people’s identification with their country.
+A national flag is often a crucial component of people’s identification with their country.
 Hence it is vital that when a flag is changed, the change is not done in a way that is arbitrary, and instead has a large amount of consensus.

 As New Zealand shows, modern technology, and ranked balloting can promote a consensual debate.
 It’s something which, as democrats, we should all aspire to.